What's in the box?

 How can one possibly live with fewer than 27 gears?

-IGHs have fewer gears than derailleur systems, from two to 14, so if you're used to a derailleur you may be wondering how one can get by with so few.
+IGHs have from two to 14 gears, so if you're used to a derailleur you may be wondering how one can get by with so few.
 The short answer is that, for the average around town cyclist, derailleurs are overkill.
 A longer answer would note that many of the gears are too closely spaced, some front/rear combinations are unusable, several of the gears (across the two or three ranges) are near duplicates, and the lowest and highest gears are superfluous.
 In the real world, the rider of a derailleur-equipped bicycle would probably need just a small selection of the available gears, 95% of the time.

 A 27 speed derailleur system, commonly fitted to off-road-style bikes, has a range of over 500%.
 This means that in the highest gear the bike travels five times as far per pedal stroke as it does in the lowest gear.
 In contrast, a three speed IGH offers a range of around 175%.
 Other popular IGHs have five, seven or eight speeds, with a range from around 200% to 325%.
 At the upper (and quite pricey) end of the scale are the Shimano 11 speed, with a range of 409%, and the Rohloff Speedhub, with 14 speeds and a derailleur-topping 526%.